-During 2015, the financial condition of the TCCUSF improved, as seen by the increase in Net Position from \$238.5 million to \$540.4 million.
-This \$301.9 million change is primarily explained by Reduction of Insurance Losses of \$155.9 million, Gains on the Disposition of Assets of \$107.3 million and Guarantee Fee Income of \$47.0 million, all shown of the Statements of Net Cost.
-In 2015, the TCCUSF maintained sufficient liquidity to meet its obligations as well as to pay down \$900.0 million in borrowing from the U.S. Treasury.
+During 2016, the financial condition of the TCCUSF improved, as seen by the increase in Net Position from \$540.4 million to \$1.5 billion.
+This \$1.0 billion change is primarily explained by Reduction of Insurance Losses of \$966.8 million, Gains on the Disposition of Assets of \$1.4 million and Guarantee Fee Income of \$32.1 million, all shown on the Statements of Net Cost.
+In 2016, the TCCUSF maintained sufficient liquidity to meet its obligations as well as to pay off remaining borrowings of \$1.7 billion from the U.S. Treasury.